 Guaranteed Benefits in Argentina

-Argentina Benefit Management
+Argentina Benefits Management

 Opening a subsidiary in Argentina means arranging benefit packages for all your employees and dispersing them according to Argentina compensation laws.
 Some Argentina benefit management tips to keep in mind include:

-- Make sure employees meet statutory working hour requirements
+Make sure employees meet statutory working hour requirements

-- Pay employees on time through bank-automated payroll deposits
+Pay employees on time through bank-automated payroll deposits

-- Give paid leave at the appropriate times mandated by law
+Give paid leave at the appropriate times mandated by law

-Benefits and Compensation Restrictions
+Restrictions for Benefits and Compensation

 Making sure you are aware of and following all restrictions is another aspect of Argentina benefit management.
 For example, employees cannot work more than 30 hours of overtime per month or more than 200 hours per week.
 If an employee doesn’t take a vacation, the vacation days cannot be compensated unless that employee is terminated.